aaviator42/https-check/README.md

 Occasionally, some functionality you want to include on a webpage requires HTTPS (for example, a "copy to clipboad" button that uses Javascript clipboad API).

-If the user isn't using HTTPS, sometimes I just want to hide these elements to make the page layout neater.
+If the user isn't using HTTPS, sometimes I just want to hide these elements to make the page cleaner.
 There's where HTTPS-check comes in.

 See `https-check.html` for the code.